 And obviously, that’s not all that Project Fugu plans to offer.
-To sum up, by introducing this project, Google hopes to unlock more native device features for progressive web applications and bridge the gap between the web and the mobile.
+To sum up, by introducing this project, Google hopes to unlock more native device features for PWA and bridge the gap between the web and the mobile.

 Apple declines 16 APIs in Safari

 Last year, Apple declined to include 16 new Web APIs in Safari due to privacy concerns.
 What it means for PWAs is that to bring a PWA to iOS, you’ll need to wrap it as a native app and distribute it via Apple’s store.
 Don’t forget that Apple’s guidelines for its apps are not PWA-friendly so making a PWA app for iOS has become a big headache for developers.
 So the most efficient way to bypass these limitations is to use a PWA builder by Microsoft that generates an XCode package for your PWA app (you’ll need a Mac for this, though).